-Daddy Issues: Brock has this with his dad, Flint for abandoning him and his siblings after their mother died.
+Daddy Issues: Brock has this with his dad, Flint, for abandoning him and his siblings after their mother died.

-Darker and Edgier: This fanfic - unlike such stories as Poké Wars, The Sun Soul and Latias Journey - keeps the world of the anime more or less recognisably the same place... only without witholding the more horrific, darker aspects which one would believably expect to exist in a world of Pokemon.
+Darker and Edgier: This fanfic - unlike such stories as Poké Wars, The Sun Soul, and Latias Journey - keeps the world of the anime more or less recognizably the same place... only without witholding the more horrific, darker aspects which one would believably expect to exist in a world of Pokemon.
 The major divergence from canon in Chapter 1 is more-or-less a catalyst for this, as opposed to something that completely twists the metaphysics of the Anime-verse, and the result is that the world is simply a little more Seinen than Shonen, but with elements of the latter still leaking through (thanks mostly to Ash).

-Free-Range Children: It wouldn't be pokemon without it, but it has a catch as young trainers are expected to contact their families.
+Free-Range Children: It wouldn't be Pokémon without it, but it has a catch as young trainers are expected to contact their families.

 Freudian Excuse: Used with some villainous characters.
 However, it is not used to justify or excuse their actions, but to explain why they got where they are.
 The heroes - and the narrative itself - show no pity for these people, because they're aren't sympathetic-by-design just for having sad backstories.

-Government Conspiracy: the Pokemon Rangers of the Safari Zone are hiding something about the missing child, Tommy
+Government Conspiracy: The Pokémon Rangers of the Safari Zone are hiding something about the missing child, Tommy.

 Hermetic Magic: The magic used by Agatha in this universe has so many restrictions, that even the most inane things can stop it.
 Agatha's sleeping spell didn't work on Ash because of conditions of the spell: Agatha's sleep spell requires people to think in the same language as the caster.
 Since Ash was Raised by Wolves and had to be taught how to speak human, he doesn't think in the same language as Agatha.